In JavaScript, arrays allow duplicating elements and don’t guarantee the uniqueness of their elements.

 .

-In fact, there are other ways to achieve that goal, however, I introduced just the easiest and the more practical ways.
+In fact, there are other ways to achieve that goal, however, I introduced just the easiest and the most practical ways.

 - 4 Ways To Handle Asynchronous JavaScript